-- Analyze real-time data, record it, graph it, and make calculations. - Monitor solar activity, provide regular space weather reports and alert all teams and Mission Control of any noteworthy fluctuations. - Use the STORM Team Reference Guide to understand X-ray production and SPEs and their potential impact on the space station as well as the earth.
+- Analyze real-time data, record it, graph it, and make calculations. - Monitor solar activity, provide regular space weather reports and alert all teams and Mission Control of any noteworthy fluctuations. - Use the STORM Team Reference Guide to understand X-Ray productions and SPEs and their potential impact on the space station as well as the earth.

-Toom Tocks Team Tasks
+Team Tasks

-ted in priority order.
-Next to each task, assign a team member.
-Depending on the size of your team, you is two tasks to one person.
+assign two tasks to one person.
 Crisis Management: Makes sure all data is analyzed every five minutes.
 Determines priority level, whether there are any concerns, and helps team decide on any recommendations.
-Data Graphing : Records real-time data on graphs and predicts which way the trend is moving.
+Data Graphing: Records real-time data on graphs and predicts which way the trend is moving.
 Uses ruler to make predictions.
 May be combined with Data Analysis tasks.
-Data Analysis (X-rays) : Records real-time data in Data Tracking Tables and conducts analyses.
+Data Analysis (X-Rays): Records real-time data in Data Tracking Tables and conducts analyses.
 Completes Report Forms about every five minutes or as needed.
-Data Analysis (Protons) : Records real-time data in Data Tracking Tables and conducts analyses.
+Data Analysis (Protons): Records real-time data in Data Tracking Tables and conducts analyses.
 Completes Report Forms about every five minutes or as needed.
-Crisis Management Helper/ Data Runner: Gathers report forms every five to six minutes.
+Crisis Management Helper/Data Runner: Gathers report forms every five to six minutes.
 Prioritizes any urgent recommendations.
 Writes down all questions from Mission Control and responds with written notes given to the Comm Data Officer.
-This may be combined with Crisis Management Tasks.
-Data Recording : Records real-time data from the computer.
+This may be combined with Crises Management Tasks.
+Data Recording: Records real-time data from the computer.
 The data will be accessed and downloaded after the start of the mission.
-May be combined with other tasks (optional) Research and Reference : Reads and understands information provided in the Reference Guide to make recommendations to Mission Control.
-May be combined with other tasks above. (optional) Reporter/ Graphic Organizer : Takes notes during the mission like a reporter from a newspaper.
+May be combined with other tasks. (optional) Research and Reference: Reads and understands information provided in the Reference Guide to make recommendations to Mission Control.
+May be combined with other tasks above. (optional) Reporter/Graphic Organizer: Takes notes during the mission like a reporter from a newspaper.
 Writes down all the emergencies, options, choices, and successes.
-May want to use a "graphic organizer" like a white board or chalkboard posted on the wall that is visible to all teams.
+May want to use a

+"graphic organizer" like a white board or chalkboard posted on the wall that is visible to all teams.